Language selection

 Possession and export of elvers

-Elvers (baby eels) have become the most valuable fish exported from Canada.
-They can be sold for as much as $5,000 per kilogram.
-Most Canadian elvers are shipped to Asia, where it is grown to full size for consumption.
+Elvers are young American eels less than 10 cm long.
+They have become the most valuable fish exported from Canada.
+Elvers have been sold for as much as $5,000 per kilogram.
+Most Canadian elvers are shipped to Asia, where they are grown to full size for consumption.

 The demand from Asia, and significant declines in global elver catch, have led to the increase in value of Canadian elvers.